gds32571/lcd/README.md

 1 Apr 2021 - Changed driver to not use the backlight bit when writing to the LCD

+## backlighton.py   and  backlightoff.py

+   Added control programs for manual control of backlight.]

 ## Install

 Install smbus